MaryanBog/FCS-Whitepaper/fcs-sdk/README.md

 fcs::FCS();
 ```

 Creates a controller instance.
-Operators must be assigned before update().
+No default operators are assigned.
+All operators (F, E, F⁻¹, G) must be set manually before using update().

 ---